-- 1. Bonded resin sealants, placed by appropriately trained dental personnel, are safe, effective and underused in preventing pit and fissure caries on at-risk surfaces.
-Effectiveness is increased with good technique and appropriate follow up and resealing as necessary. - 2.
-Sealant benefit is increased by placement on surfaces judged to be at high risk or surfaces that already exhibit incipient carious lesions.
+- 1. Bonded resin sealants placed by appropriatelytrained dental personnel are safe, effective, and underused in preventing pit and fissure caries on at-risk surfaces.
+Effectiveness is increased with good technique, appropriate follow-up, and resealing as necessary. - 2.
+Sealant benefit is increased by placement on surfaces judged to be at high risk or surfaces exhibiting incipient carious lesions.
 Placing sealant over minimal enamel caries has been shown to be effective at inhibiting lesion progression.
 Appropriate follow-up care, as with all dental treatment, is recommended. - 3.
-Presently, the best evaluation of risk is done by an experienced clinician using indicators of tooth morphology, clinical diagnostics, past caries history, past fluoride history and present oral hygiene. - 4.
-Caries risk, and therefore potential sealant benefit, may exist in any tooth with a pit or fissure, at any age, including primary teeth of children and permanent teeth of children and adults. - 5.
-Sealant placement methods should include careful cleaning of the pits and fissures without removal of any appreciable enamel.
+Presently, the best evaluation of risk is done by an experienced clinician using indicators of tooth morphology, clinical diagnostics, caries history, fluoride history, and present oral hygiene. - 4.
+Caries risk, and therefore potential sealant benefit, may exist at any age, in any tooth with a pit or fissure, including primary and permanent teeth in children and adults.

+- 5. Sealant placement methods should include careful cleaning of the pits and fissures without removal of any appreciable enamel.
 Some circumstances may indicate use of a minimal enameloplasty technique. - 6.
-A low-viscosity, hydrophilic material bonding layer as part of or under the actual sealant has been shown to enhance the long-term retention and effectiveness. - 7.
-Glass ionomer materials have been shown to be ineffective as pit and fissure sealants, but could be used as transitional sealants. - 8.
-The profession must be alert to new preventive methods effective against pit and fissure caries.
-These may include changes in dental materials or technology.
+A low-viscosity, hydrophilic bonding layer as part of, or under, the actual sealant has been shown to enhance the long-term retention and effectiveness. - 7.
+Glass ionomer materials can be used as transitional sealants, and may prove to be effective as longer-term pit and fissure sealants. - 8.
+The profession must be alert to new preventive methods effective against pit and fissure caries, including changes in dental materials or technology.